-Elizabeth Legg, is a Principal Consultant in Treliant’s Capital Markets Regulatory Change Management practice, specializing in navigating global banks through significant regulatory reform initiatives and the end-to-end delivery of complex transformation programs.
+Elizabeth Legg, is a Director in Treliant’s Capital Markets Regulatory Change Management practice, specializing in navigating global banks through significant regulatory reform initiatives and the end-to-end delivery of complex transformation programs.
 Elizabeth’s expertise spans operations, IT, and front office to deliver global and cross functional transformation.
-At Treliant and…
+At Treliant and in…

 - Sources: tradersmagazine.com and Federal Reserve Bank of New York